JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 The sounds are now encoded with their surrounding context.
-For example, “IH-Z-AH” represents the sound “Z” which is preceded by the sound “IH” and followed by the sound “AH”.
+For example, `IH-Z-AH` represents the sound `Z` which is preceded by the sound `IH` and followed by the sound `AH`.

 Triphone alignments are more complicated than monophones.
 This extra complication allows for the modeling of more nuanced phonetic details.
-In the monophone alignments we see that the “S” from ‘this’ and the ‘S’ from ‘is’ are modeled as the same sound.
-However, in reality these two “S” sounds are acoustically very different, because they have different neighboring phonemes.
+In the monophone alignments we see that the `S` from "this" and the ‘S’ from "is" are modeled as the same sound.
+However, in reality these two `S` sounds are acoustically very different, because they have different neighboring phonemes.
 The monophone alignments lose this distinction, but the triphones capture it.
 These two ‘S’s are modeled as separate units in the triphone alignments.

 Triphone models take into account (a) the central phoneme of interest, (b) the phoneme to the immediate left, and (c) the phoneme to the immediate right.
 As such, triphones take into account three phonemes (this is where the word “triphone” comes).